pra1veenk/ppe-detect-sap/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/btp-events-to-business-actions-framework)](https://api.reuse.software/info/github.com/SAP-samples/btp-events-to-business-actions-framework)

 This repository contains code samples and instructions for developing an extension application in SAP BTP.
 The sample application has been developed in a partner collaboration to help customers integrate any type of events from systems into SAP ecosystem via SAP BTP.
-This application helps to configure actions that needs to be taken in SAP LoB systems based on the events that is received in SAP Advanced Event Mesh.
+This application helps to configure actions that needs to be taken in SAP LoB systems based on the events that is received in SAP Integration Suite, Advanced Event Mesh.
 The application scenario you will develop in this tutorial leverages Event-To-Business actions framework (extension application).
 This framework can be used in combination with any hyperscalar/telco IoT.

 In this tutorial, the **events** are received from **Amazon Rekognition - PPE Detection** and the **actions** for these events are taken in **SAP S/4HANA**.
 You can use this application to further customize it for other systems as well.

  ## Table of Contents